iforge-uos/ignis/apps/anvil2/README.md

 ## Rules

-Routes should use common verbage
+Routes should use common verbiage

 get
 create